 - If you’re going to post the same content to multiple social networks just as a “filler”, please don’t.

-It’s not about the quantity of posts you publish from network to network – the “quality over quantity” mantra works on social media too.
-(Or if you’re an Analyst like myself, then it’s about quantifiable quality, not just any quantity, but more on that another day.)
+It’s not about the number of posts you publish from network to network – the “quality over quantity” mantra works on social media too.
+(Or if you’re an Analyst like me, then it’s about quantifiable quality, not just any quantity, but more on that another day.)